Lavnish1997/Oasis-Infobyte/readme.md

 All the projects were developed using HTML, CSS, and JavaScript.

-## Personal Portfolio Website
+##  Netflix Home Page Clone

-The Personal Portfolio Website project focuses on creating a website that showcases personal information, skills, projects, and achievements.
-It utilizes JavaScript for interactivity, allowing users to navigate through different sections, view project details, and contact the website owner.
-HTML and CSS are used for structuring and styling the website.
+The Netflix Home Page Clone project aims to replicate the user interface of the popular streaming platform Netflix.
+It involves creating a responsive web page that mimics the layout, design, and functionality of the Netflix homepage.
+The project utilizes HTML, CSS, and JavaScript to build the user interface and provide interactive features such as browsing different movie categories, playing trailers, and navigating through movie suggestions.

 ### Features